Old Post Office

 Description of Historic Place

-Character-defining elements of the Old Post Office building include:
+The character-defining elements of the Old Post Office include:

 Theme - Category and Type

 - Governing Canada